richmahn/en_tn/ecc/front/intro.md

 #### Why are there so many contradictions in the Book of Ecclesiastes? ####

 Some scholars think the author was a faithful man.
-Other scholars think that the author made bad decision and was sorrowful when he wrote the book.
-The apparent contradictions in the book may be a reflection of Solomon's wavering faith.
-Or, it is also possible that the teachings in the book differ from each other in order to relevant to various circumstances in the reader's life.
+Other scholars think that the author made bad decisions and was sorrowful when he wrote this book.
+The apparent contradictions in the book may indicate Solomon's wavering faith.
+Or, it is also possible that the teachings in the book differ from each other in order to be relevant to various circumstances in the reader's life.

 ## Part 2: Important Religious and Cultural Concepts ##